 Simple English definitions for legal terms

-Read a random definition: rule of right
+Read a random definition: United States Bankruptcy Court

 Vega v.
 Tekoh (2022) is a court case where the Supreme Court decided that if a police officer doesn't tell someone their Miranda rights before questioning them, it doesn't necessarily mean that their rights were violated.
 Miranda rights are the rights that someone has when they are being questioned by the police, like the right to remain silent and the right to a lawyer.
 The Court said that even if the police officer didn't follow the rules, it doesn't always mean that the person's rights were taken away.
 This decision means that people can't sue police officers just because they didn't follow the Miranda rules.